TypEktor/Multilingual-Sentiment-Analysis/README.md

 # Multilingual-Sentiment-Analysis
 ---

-This work comes from a recent research project I volunteering helped out with the Aristotle University of Thessaloniki for investigating the sentiment of Twitter accounts.
+This work comes from a recent research project I volunteered to help out with the Aristotle University of Thessaloniki for investigating the sentiment of Twitter accounts.
 As part of the initial research, an extensive Multilingual Sentiment Analysis on a set of tweets was necessary for extracting useful insights.

 A high-level Sentiment analysis Pipeline flowchart